What Role Does Click Fraud Play in Affiliate Marketing?

 Affiliate click fraud occurs when a bad actor signs up affiliates to drive traffic for a particular campaign instead of going to Google to buy legitimate traffic.
 The idea here is simple: Fraudsters know they are going to get paid every time someone or something clicks on an ad.
 Since it’s generally harder and more expensive to drive traffic the right way, crooks are always on the lookout for a shortcut.

 That’s where affiliate ad fraud enters the equation.
-By making it look like many more people are clicking on ads, fraudsters can generate more and more dollars from publishers and advertising networks—dollars that come out of the advertising budgets of companies like yours.
+By making it look like many more people are clicking on ads, fraudulent affiliates can generate more and more dollars from publishers and advertising networks—dollars that come out of the advertising budgets of companies like yours.

 How does click fraud affect affiliate marketing performance?